Tuition and Financial Assistance

 Student Loan Programs

 USC participates in several federal loan programs.
 Graduate students demonstrating high financial need are considered for the Federal Perkins Loans and Federal Direct Stafford Loans, two low-interest loan programs, as well as for College Work Study grants.
-Students who do not qualify for these programs or who continue to have unmet needs may apply for Private Financing.
+Students who do not qualify for these programs or who continue to have unmet need may apply for private financing.

-International students who are not U.S. citizens or eligible non-citizens are ineligible for certain types of financial aid.
+International students who are not U.S. citizens are ineligible for certain types of financial aid.
 However, other significant sources of aid are available – especially at the graduate level.
 For more information, visit the USC Office of International Services.

 Real Estate Scholarships

-There are also scholarship opportunities awarded by professional associations available to students specifically studying real estate.
+Additional scholarship opportunities are awarded by professional associations to students specifically studying real estate: